Connect with others who understand.

 • What would I like more of in my daily life?

-Taking the time for this kind of self-reflection ensures that your treatment goals align with your needs.
-Sometimes a higher level of care, such as an inpatient or residential program, may be the most helpful option.
-These decisions are best made in collaboration with your support system and healthcare team.
+Taking the time for this kind of self-reflection ensures that your recovery goals align with your needs.
+Sometimes a higher level of care, such as inpatient or residential care, may be the most helpful option.
+These decisions are best made with your support system and healthcare team.

 Self-reflection might also help you realize goals that aren’t just about your substance use.
 You may have goals such as getting a job, returning to school, or spending more time with your loved ones.